U.S. Military May Be Keeping Donald Trump’s Failing Scotland Resort Afloat With Spending Surge, Report Says

 As the letter also noted, the airport offers discounted rooms and free rounds of golf at Turnberry for members of the U.S. military.

-The unusual surge in spending could be helping to keep the financially failing resort from going under financially, Politico reported.
+The unusual surge in spending could be helping to keep the failing resort from going under financially, Politico reported.

 “Taken together, the incidents raise the possibility that the military has helped keep Trump’s Turnberry resort afloat — the property lost $4.5 million in 2017, but revenue went up $3 million in 2018,” the report noted.